Singapore passport: Biometric passport

-Since 15 August 2006, all newly issued Singaporean passports contain biometric features (BioPass).
+Since 15 August 2006, all newly issued Singapore passports contain biometric features (BioPass).
 A major reason for this addition is to comply with the requirements for the US Visa Waiver Program.
-The features also help to prevent forgery and minimise the abuse of Singaporean passports.
+The features also help to prevent forgery and minimise the abuse of Singapore passports.
 The biometric passports contain 64 pages, unlike the machine readable passports, which contain 96 pages.
 It costs S$70 for a passport.
-One can apply for the passport on the Internet, by post or by deposit box with applicants having to collect the passport personally.
-However, if the application is made in person at a Singaporean overseas mission, it will cost S$80 in foreign currency equivalent.
+One can apply for the passport on the Internet or at the ServiceSG Centres located at Our Tampines Hub, Heartbeat @ Bedok, Bukit Canberra, One Punggol and Woodlands Civic Centre.
+However, if the application is made in person at a Singapore diplomatic mission, it will cost S$80 in foreign currency equivalent.

-The biometric passport is valid for 5 years for first time applicants, compared with 10 years for previously issued passports without biometric features.
-Also, the new passport does not accept modifications such as extensions of validity, and updating of photographs due to ICAO's "write once" policy.
+The biometric passport is valid for 10 years for adults above the age of 16 and the remaining validity cannot be transferred to the new passport.
+Children's passports under the age of 16 will be valid for 5 years and will allow the photograph in their passport to be updated more frequently, which will minimise identification problems when going through immigration.
+Only children under the age of 16 are allowed to transfer the remaining validity to the new passport.
 In a break from long standing practice, the passport number is now unique to each passport, instead of being identical to the holder's NRIC number.
-Children are no longer allowed to travel on their parents' passports.
-The biometric passport project cost the Singaporean government a total of S$9.7 million.
+The biometric passport project cost the Singapore government a total of S$9.7 million.

 A new Singapore biometric passport design was introduced on 26 October 2017.
 It features a redesigned front cover as well as several new security features such as a Multiple Laser Image (MLI) in the shape of Singapore Island and a window lock of the image of the passport holder which can be viewed as a positive or negative image when tilted and viewed under a light source.
 New visa page designs, featuring the Singapore Botanic Gardens, Esplanade, Marina Barrage, Gardens by the Bay, Singapore Sports Hub and Punggol New Town were also introduced in the new biometric passport, replacing the previous Central Business District and Esplanade visa page designs.